New Year, New Rules! Five Tips on Achieving Your Career Goals

 Decide what you want from an employer

 You don’t want to be spending the holiday period using all your time and resources applying for jobs that vaguely tick some of your boxes.
 If you’ve set goals, (refer to tip one!) you have already identified what motivates you, what your passions are, what your values are, and what you need from a job role and an employer.
 This sets you up to be more strategic with your approach, and ultimately frees up your time (for your 3rd serving of Christmas pudding, right?).
-When it comes to your current employer, stay true to your goals and be sure you are employed by a company that is aligned with what you want in 2018 and beyond.
+When it comes to your current employer, stay true to your goals and be sure you are employed by a company that is aligned with what you want in the new year and beyond.

 When is the best time to apply for a job?
 Many believe it’s January – new year, new roles, right?
 Wrong, according to Executives Online who analysed ten years of hiring data.
 Results saw candidate registrations surge in January, which could impact the chances of getting hired in January as so many people launch new job searches at the beginning of the year.
 It may be better, when applying, to wait for a calmer month.
 Statistically, according to the data, February is one of the best months in which the number of new jobs exceeds the year average.